How to Complete an Energized Electrical Work Permit (EEWP)

 - De-energize by Default: The safest way to work on electrical equipment is to de-energize it completely.
 Energized work is the exception, not the rule.

-- The EEWP is Non-Negotiable: For any work performed within the Restricted Approach Boundary (with few exceptions), a properly completed EEWP is mandatory.
+- The EEWP is Non-Negotiable: For work that exposes qualified workers to live parts (with few exceptions), a properly completed EEWP or equivalent documented authorization and hazard analysis is required by employer procedure per NFPA 70E.

 - Risk Assessment is Crucial: A thorough shock hazard analysis and arc flash risk assessment are the foundation of a valid EEWP.